gambitproject/gambit/doc/developer.catalog.rst

 3. **Update the build files:**

-   Ensure you have installed the package in editable mode to automatically pick up the new game file(s) in the ``pygambit.catalog`` module without reinstalling each time.
-   Then use the ``update.py`` script to update Gambit's documentation & build files, as well as generating images for the new game(s).
+   Use the ``update.py`` script to update Gambit's documentation & build files, as well as generating images for the new game(s).
    If you want to customise the visualisation parameters for your game(s), edit ``build_support/catalog/draw_tree_settings.yaml``.
    Add an entry under ``overrides`` keyed by your game's exact slug, or by a shared prefix (e.g. the author-year folder name) to apply settings to all games from that source.
    More specific entries (longer keys) take precedence over shorter ones.